 Jerry Fletcher is a man in love with a woman he observes from afar.
 She works for the government.
 Fletcher is an outspoken critic of that government.
 He has conspiracy theories for everything, from aliens to political assassinations.
 But soon, one of his theories finds itself to be accurate.
 But which one?
-Some dangerous people want him dead and the only person he trusts is that woman he loves but does not know.Written by
+Some dangerous people want him dead, and the only person he trusts is the woman he loves, but does not know.Written by

 Steve Richer <email@example.com>

 During shooting of the scene where Alice waves the car tailing her to pull up beside her, Donner replaced Cylk Cozart with Danny Glover.
 The outtake was shown at least once on The Oprah Winfrey show when Julia Roberts appeared around the time of the films release.
 It has not been included on any home video release.
 See more »

 When Jerry pulls up to chase the Spooks.
 He almost slams into a blue sedan.
 He pushes in front of it and in the next shot he is behind it.
 See more »

 July eighth, 1979, all the fathers of Nobel Prize winners were rounded up by United Nations military units, all right, and actually forced at gunpoint to give semen samples in little plastic jars, which are now stored below Rockefeller Center underneath the ice skating rink...

 The initial Warner Bros. logo with the clouds behind is shown - the camera then pulls back to show the logo as a billboard on the side of a bus.
 See more »